Crk24-ctrl/Crk24-ctrl/README.md

 ## Featured Projects

-🩷 **MealMission** – A smart food donation platform integrating AWS services and ML for food waste reduction
+🩷 **MealMission**: A smart food donation platform integrating AWS services and ML for food waste reduction
-🩷 **DealFinder** – A web scraper that compares real-time Lebanese e-commerce deals
+🩷 **DealFinder**: A web scraper that compares real-time Lebanese e-commerce deals
-🩷 **FloraFinder** – A plant identification app using image classification and a React-based interface
+🩷 **FloraFinder**: A plant identification app using image classification and a React-based interface
-🩷 **FPGA Projects** – Implementations of combinational and sequential circuits using VHDL on Nexys A7 and Verilog
+🩷 **FPGA Projects**: Implementations of combinational and sequential circuits using VHDL on Nexys A7 and Verilog

 ---